Heber–Overgaard, Arizona: Early Heber

-Many settlements were located in the fertile cattle ranching and farmlands of Black Canyon.
-Potatoes, corn, milk, eggs and large gardens were the livelihood of many families.
-Potato fields could be found down Buckskin Canyon, near the present day "Buckskin Artist Community".
-Cornfields and large gardens could be found where the present day High School ball fields and "Tenney's Trailer Park" are located.
-All available land near town and in forests clearings was converted to farmland.
-Wilford, Jersey Gulch, Baca ranch and present day "Potato Patch" were favorite locations.
+Many settlements were located in the fertile cattle ranching land and farmlands of Black Canyon.
+Potatoes, corn, milk, and eggs were the livelihood of many families.
+Potato fields were located Buckskin Canyon, near the present-day Buckskin Artist Community.
+Cornfields and large gardens were where the present-day High School ball fields and Tenney's Trailer Park are located.
+All available land near town and in forest clearings was converted to farmland.
+Wilford, Jersey Gulch, Baca Ranch and present-day Potato Patch were favorite locations.

-During this time period, locals were said to be fearful of the Apache Native Americans.
-Food was said to be given to all natives, that passed through town, in order to "keep the peace".
-At this time, travel to and from St. Joseph was sometimes perilous due to outlaws and quicksand.
+During this period, locals were fearful of the Apache Native Americans.
+Food was said to be given to all natives who passed through town, in order to keep the peace.
+Travel to and from St. Joseph was sometimes perilous due to outlaws and quicksand.
 Horses were the primary mode of transportation, and horse thieves were a major problem.

-On August 28, 1895, Joseph Porter and Mary Maude Shelley were married.
-Many locals with the surname of Porter, can trace their family roots to them.
-In 1896 Samuel, Alva and Nathan Porter divided up their farm.
-In addition to farming, Samuel Porter was often called upon to administer to the residents of Heber to alleviate pain and suffering by using prayer and petitions.
-A drought affected the residents of Heber that Summer, followed by crop destroying hail storms in August.
-In January 1897, Wickliff Bushman, while delivering mail to Heber from Holbrook during a snow storm, contracted the measles and died at 23 years old.
-Three of Samuel Porter's children also contracted the disease, but survived.
-Margaret Shelley had twin boys that June, but only one son survived.